-- It's an Evil Versus Evil scenario, but you've got to give Superman's pre-Crisis Evil Counterpart, Ultraman credit, flying into the Anti-Monitor's antimatter wave in a last attempt to save Earth-3 from destruction.
+- Crisis on Infinite Earths: It's an Evil Versus Evil scenario, but you've got to give Superman's pre-Crisis Evil Counterpart, Ultraman credit, flying into the Anti-Monitor's antimatter wave in a last attempt to save Earth-3 from destruction.
 When Power Ring demands to know what he's doing he gives a classic Superman smile and replies "What I have done all my life.
 I fight to the very end."

 - Skurge the Executioner in "The Death and Life of Skurge the Executioner", a Thor graphic novel.
 Single-handed, he held off an army of the dead.
 "He had a grin and a gun and the grit to do it."

 And when a new arrival asks about the one to whom even Hela bows her head, the answer is always the same: he stood alone at Gjallerbru, and that answer is enough.

 - Marvel villain Whiplash/Blacklash must have solid steel cojones, given that he repeatedly goes up against Iron Man armed with... a titanium whip and nothing else.
 No power armour, no magic, no lasers, no nothing.

 - In Daredevil, Wilson "The Kingpin" Fisk is many things, but a coward is not one of them.
 For instance, when he is confronting a criminal committee who is trying to run his criminal organization, their hired killer, Bullseye, steps up behind Fisk and is ready to shoot him in the head.
-Without breaking a sweat or his cool, Fisk is able to persuade Bullseye to work for him to the point where the maniac happily lights his cigar and offers to kill his former employers.
+Without breaking a sweat or his cool, Fisk is able to persuade Bullseye to work for him to the point where the maniac happily lights his cigarette and offers to kill his former employers.